thuvaragak/apriltag_localization/README.md

  🔹 Used Euclidean distance to determine the nearest point to the robot.
  🔹 Overlaid results on the camera image for visual interpretation with color-coded feedback.

+ ##### It is part of my robotics perception project focused on AprilTag-based localization using ROS 2, OpenCV, and LiDAR–Camera calibration.

 ###### If any doubts, contact me at thuvaraga.krishnarajah@gmail.com